cheignon/fastlane-plugin-jira_ticket/README.md

 ticket = jira_ticket(username: YOUR_EMAIL, password: YOUR_JIRA_TOKEN, url: 'https://your-jira-url.com', ticket_id: 'XXXX')
 ```

-## how to user
+## how to use
 ```
     ticket = jira_ticket(url: "https://YOUR_JIRA_ADDRESS",username: ENV["JIRA_USERNAME"],password: ENV["JIRA_TOKEN"],ticket_id: "TICKET_1001")

-    image = ticket.assignee.avatarUrls['48x48'] // is avatar of user in charge of the ticket username = ticket.assignee.displayName // is name of user in charge of the ticket summary = ticket.summary // title of  the ticket text = ticket.description.truncate(200) // content of the ticket id = ticket.key // id of the ticket
+    image = ticket.assignee.avatarUrls['48x48'] // it is avatar of user in charge of the ticket username = ticket.assignee.displayName // it is name of user in charge of the ticket summary = ticket.summary // title of the ticket text = ticket.description.truncate(200) // content of the ticket id = ticket.key // id of the ticket
     ....